jbaron/cats/README.md

 3. Go to the cats directory and type:

-        /path_to_node_webkit/nw ./
+        node-webkit </path/CATSInstallationDirectory> --project </path/projectDirectory>

-By default the "greeter" project will be loaded.
-In the samples directory there are several other projects you can try out.
-Of course when you open a new project, you can also open a directory that contains your own project.
-When you want to start CATS with a specific project, you can pass the project directory as a command line parameter:
+With CATS you also get a samples directory with several small projects you can try out.
+Of course you can also open a directory that contains your own project.

-		/path_to_node_webkit/nw ./ <full_path_to_project>
+When you want to start CATS with a specific project, you have to pass the project directory as a command line parameter:

+Windows example:

+		node-webkit C:\cats --project C:\cats\samples\greeter

+OSX and Linux example:

+        nw /Users/peter/Development/cats --project /Users/peter/Development/cats/samples/greeter

+I'm using the nw alias in my ~/.bash_profile as explained on the node-webkit page:

+        alias nw="/Applications/node-webkit.app/Contents/MacOS/node-webkit"

+TIP: If you start CATS without the project parameter, it will re-open the last one and also restore the sessions that were still open when hen you quit the IDE.

 Configuration
 =============
 CATS will look for a file in the project directory called: ".settings/config.json".
-If found, CATS will use the values configured in this file, otherwise it will use sensible default values.
+If found, CATS will use the values configured in this file, otherwise it will use some sensible default values.
 You can edit this file (or the default values if you don't have this file yet) from the main menu.

 Goals
 =====
 One of the main goals of CATS is to make the developer that is used to IDE's like Eclipse, NetBeans, Visual Studio or IntelliJ, feel right at home.
-So the same support you got from your IDE when you developed in Java or C#, is now available for TypeScript/JavaScript.
+So the same support you got from your IDE when you developed in Java or C#, is now available for TypeScript projects.
 And in order to be productive, it is also very important that an IDE is responsive.
 So while designing and developing CATS, performance is one of the key aspects.
 In fact, CATS runs fine on older hardware.